datacite/blog/source/posts/schema-org-register-dois.html.md

 The reason is that science blogs are just one example for a pattern that we see frequently, and have discussed in various contexts in 2016: the separation of content creation from DOI registration.

 * **Dynamic data citation**.
 The RDA Data Citation working recommends [@https://doi.org/10.15497/RDA00016] that a PID should be assigned when a unique query is used in a data citation.
-The above workflow significantly reduces the effort for the data center in generating metadata for that PID.
+The above workflow reduces the effort for the data center in generating metadata for that PID by shifting some of the work to DataCite.

 * **Fragment identifiers**.
 There are many use cases for citing a specific fragment of a larger document, e.g. a segment in a video, or a paragraph in a text document.
 Rather than creating endless numbers of DOIs that will never be used, or using [template handles](https://www.doi.org/doi_handbook/5_Applications.html#5.8) which don't work well with DOIs (more on that another time), we can create a DOI whenever someone wants to cite the fragment.